textileio/community/docs/concepts/index.md

 ### Account Peers

 User _account peers_ share access to a single account from a [data wallet](/concepts/the-wallet).
-You can think of the data wallet as a collection of thread secrets.
+You can think of the wallet as a collection of thread secrets.
 Account peers typically run on desktops, laptops, and mobile devices and expose APIs for encrypting, storing, and sharing files/data/messages, among other functions.

+Account peers will automatically stay in sync.
+Read more about account sync [here](/concepts/the-wallet#sync).

 ### Cafe Peers